JXKael/SModel/README.md

 A Sphere-Meshes based hunman body model with jointed hand

 ## Running Enviroment
-To obtain the results shown in the video proper hardware is necessary:
 - **Windows 10**
 - Intel Core **i7-8700 @ 3.2GhZ**
 - Qt 5.13.1